icukovic/gingerbill.org-source/content/article/2025-04-22-unstructured-thoughts-on-oss.md

 As to my previous statement, none of these are _principles_.
 "Freedom 0" the foundation for the rest isn't even foundational.
 It pretty much relies on time preference between using pre-made software and home-made software.
 Software could be a service, but it's also, again, an implementation of an algorithm/idea.
 Of course I know these "ideals" only apply to _some_ FOSS advocates, and not necessarily any OSS advocates, but

+## Conclusion

 To conclude from this very unstructured brain-dump, I can understand the original sentiment that a lot of the mentality of advocating for OSS/FOSS is from a similar standpoint of the "ideology of communism", but I do not conceptualize it that way.
+I don't think OSS nor FOSS has been a good thing for software, and probably a huge acceleration towards why software has been getting worse over the years.